ajmasia/nvim-manager/README.md

 ## Roadmap

-- [ ] Check dependencies in the installation script
+- [x] Check dependencies in the installation script
+- [x] Improve installer and helper functions
 - [ ] Add a welcome banner to the installation script
 - [ ] Add update option to the CLI
-- [ ] Add option no install [Lazyvim](https://www.lazyvim.org/installation) in a clean separated config
+- [ ] Add option to install [Lazyvim](https://www.lazyvim.org/installation) in a clean separated config

 ## License